horacehoff/spock/README.md

 # Compute
-> Very WIP

-- Inspired by Rust & Python
+A work-in-progress programming language written in Rust for the best performance possible, whose syntax takes inspiration from Rust and Python.

+Key facts:
 - ~5-6x faster than Python
-- Does NOT support nested functions
+- Does not support nested functions
 - Terrible error handling
+  - No line number
+  - May report the wrong error (a syntax error could make the parser think the error's origin is elsewhere)
-- Full of bugs
+- Many bugs
-- Supports importing functions from other files

 ## Syntax examples
 ```